Georgia Bulldogs Logo

 • on the collar.

-There’s another spot with black, though it’s less noticeable due to the presence of red: the baseball cap on the dog’s head, where alternating lines of different colors create a balanced pattern.
+There’s another spot in black, though it’s less noticeable due to the red: the baseball cap on the dog’s head, where alternating lines of different colors create a balanced pattern.
 A large, clear, square “G” with cropped corners sits on one red strip.
-Without the red stripe on the collar, the cap would seem out of place in the composition, as its style differs from that of the bulldog.
+Without the red stripe on the collar, the cap would seem out of place in the composition, as its style differs from the bulldog’s.

-This time, powerful fangs protruding from the dog’s mouth further highlight the unfriendly attitude.
+This time, the dog’s powerful fangs protruding from its mouth further highlight its unfriendly attitude.
 Their shape resembles massive spikes.
 With its prominent lower jaw jutting forward, the mouth conveys the threat.
-This illustrates how dangerous the Georgia Bulldogs athletes are to their competitors, figuratively ready to “tear apart” anyone who stands in their way to victory.
+This illustrates how dangerous Georgia Bulldogs athletes are to their opponents, figuratively ready to “tear apart” anyone who stands in their way of victory.

 1964 – 2015